Veče sa Ivanom Ivanovićem

 Veče sa Ivanom Ivanovićem (Tonight with Ivan Ivanović) is a Serbian late-night talk show, created and hosted by Ivan Ivanović.
 It was initially premiere-broadcast on Prva Srpska Televizija, from 14 May 2010, before moving to Nova S in April 2019.
 In September 2024, this show is moved to Blic TV.
-It currently premieres on Friday evenings at 9:30pm on Blic TV.
+Since September 2025 has he been live-streaming in his YouTube channel.
+He has started to use AI in his newest live streams to represent the crowd and laughter.